 Sure, you could seek out an online vision test to get a prescription for glasses, but a comprehensive eye exam checks so much more than your eyes.

-Going the online route may seem like a good opportunity for savings — after all, you aren't using any gas when you get your eye exam at home and order your new glasses online — but many insurance carriers do not cover online vision tests.
-And, in the long run, remember that an online test only checks your refraction and visual acuity; it doesn’t check for or tell you anything else about your overall health or vision.
+Going the online route may seem like a good opportunity for savings but many insurance carriers do not cover online vision tests.
+And, in the long run, remember that an online test only checks your refraction and visual acuity; it typically doesn’t check for or tell you anything else about your overall health or vision.